kauefelipems/EIT-Simulation-Framework/README.md

 # PSPICE Example :

-The .zip file contains a testbench project (microEIT_TESTBENCH), an .OLB library (EIT_FRAMEWORK) and the homg_net and inh_net sample parts (.OLB files).
+The .rar file contains a testbench project (microEIT_TESTBENCH), an .OLB library (EIT_FRAMEWORK) and the homg_net and inh_net sample parts (.OLB files).
 The library contains a single-ended Howland source, a differential amplifier, and RC electrode subcircuits.
 The testbench provides a full schematic for EIT testing containing: 4 16-channel analog multiplexers, 16 PWL sources, power supply sources, excitation circuit, differential amplifier, electrodes and the homogeneous and inhomogeneous sample parts.

 - Usage:
   - Download and unzip the folder;